jimniels/blog/_posts/2019-06-19-creating-menu-bar-app-for-netlify.md

 ---
-title: Creating a Menu Bar App for Viewing the Build Status of Your Netlify Sites
+title: How to Create a macOS Menu Bar App for Viewing the Build Status of Your Netlify Sites
 date: 2019-06-19
 tags: engineering
 ---

 In case you don’t already know, I like Netlify.
-And I [build](https://blog.jim-nielsen.com/2019/trigger-build-in-netlify-from-aws-iot-button/) [on](https://blog.jim-nielsen.com/2018/bookmarklet-deploys-with-netlify/) [it](https://blog.jim-nielsen.com/2018/netlibox-my-guest-post-on-netlify/) on a lot.
+And I [build](https://blog.jim-nielsen.com/2019/trigger-build-in-netlify-from-aws-iot-button/) [on](https://blog.jim-nielsen.com/2018/bookmarklet-deploys-with-netlify/) [it](https://blog.jim-nielsen.com/2018/netlibox-my-guest-post-on-netlify/) quite a bit.

 A while back, I was scrolling through my twitter feed and saw [this tweet from Phil Hawksworth](https://twitter.com/philhawksworth/status/1107646222582587392):